Wendell Smallwood: Pittsburgh Steelers

 On July 28, 2020, Smallwood signed with the Pittsburgh Steelers.
 He was waived on September 5, 2020, and re-signed to the practice squad two days later.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Baltimore Ravens, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Jacksonville Jaguars

 On October 6, 2021, Smallwood was signed by the Jacksonville Jaguars to the practice squad.
 He was released on October 12.

 Washington Football Team

 On November 2, 2021, Smallwood was signed to the Washington Football Team's practice squad.

 NFL career statistics

 Personal life

 Smallwood is the son of Nichelle Barber and Wendell Smallwood.
 Growing up, he was a Philadelphia Eagles fan, his favorite player being Duce Staley, who became his position coach upon Smallwood being drafted by the Eagles.

 In July 2014, Smallwood was arrested in Delaware on charges of witness tampering.
 Smallwood was accused of trying to get a witness to recant statements they made implicating a friend of Smallwood's, Zakee Lloyd, charged with first-degree murder.
-Two weeks later, the charges against Smallwood were dropped when Lloyd pleaded guilty to second-degree murder.
+The same day, the charges against Smallwood were dropped when prosecutors claimed Smallwood agreed to cooperate and testify at trial, Lloyd pleaded guilty to second-degree murder.

+In November 2024, Smallwood was charged with wire fraud, conspiracy to commit wire fraud, and conspiracy to defraud the Internal Revenue Service.
+He plead guilty to defrauding the federal government's COVID relief programs of over $645k while taking full responsibility.
+On September 18, 2025 Smallwood was sentenced to serve 18 months in prison and repay the stolen funds.
+Smallwood, who is finishing a bachelors degree at West Virginia University, was ordered to report to federal prison in mid-December after his schooling.